rhizo-co/cloud-storage-guides/aws/simple/web-console/README.md

 ## Restrictions & Limitations

 ### AWS Console only allows downloading one item at a time
-The AWS console only allows downloading individual files one-at-a-time.
+The AWS Console only allows downloading individual files one-at-a-time.
 It is not possible to select multiple files for download or to download a folder in a single operation.
 If you want to download more than a handful of files we recommend using the [AWS Command Line Interface](https://aws.amazon.com/cli/).
-A guide for using the AWS Command Line interface is included in this repository in the [cli directory](../cli).
+A guide for using the AWS Command Line interface to download files from shared buckets is included in this repository in the [cli directory](../cli).

-### Console username + password credentials only
+### Console login is only possible with username + password credentials
-It is only possible to log in to the AWS Console using IAM or root username + password credentials.
-For IAM users console access must be enabled.
+It is only possible to log in to the AWS Console using username + password (+MFA).
+The AWS console currently supports sign in for:
+- AWS IAM accounts (console access must be enabled for the IAM account)
+- AWS Account root
+- AWS Single Sign On (SSO) accounts

-The following types of credentials do NOT work with the AWS Console:
+The following types of credentials do NOT work with the AWS Console, regardless of the type of account being used:

 - Access Key credentials (AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY)
 - Temporary credentials incuding: